NHSDigital/bcss-playwright/docs/utility-guides/FitKitLogged.md

 from utils.fit_kit_logged import process_kit_data

 def example_usage() -> None:
-    # Find data , separate it into normal and abnormal, Add results to the test records in the KIT_QUEUE table (i.e. mimic receiving results from the middleware)
-    # and get device IDs and their flags
+    # Find data, separate it into normal and abnormal, add results to the test records in the KIT_QUEUE table (i.e. mimic receiving results from the middleware) and get device IDs and their flags.
     device_ids = process_kit_data(smokescreen_properties)
     # Retrieve NHS numbers for each device_id and determine normal/abnormal status
     nhs_numbers = []